veracode/veracode.github.io/readme.md

 - [Veracode Offboard](https://github.com/tjarrettveracode/veracode-offboard) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - Deactivates a provided list of users on the Veracode Platform.

 - [Veracode User Bulk Role Assign](https://github.com/tjarrettveracode/veracode-user-bulk-role-assign) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Uses the Veracode Identity API to add roles (Security Labs User, Greenlight IDE User, or eLearning) to existing users.

+- [Veracode UM Powershell Tool](https://github.com/IGDEXE/Veracode-UM-Tool) ([IGD753](https://github.com/IGDEXE)) - A completed User management tool write in Powershell using the Veracode APIs.
+You can use to create, block, delete and update users, in Windows, Linux or Mac terminal.
+This a simplified and translated version from the original in [Portuguese](https://github.com/IGDEXE/Veracode-UM).

+- [Veracode UM Powershell Tool in Portuguese](https://github.com/IGDEXE/Veracode-UM) ([IGD753](https://github.com/IGDEXE)) - A completed User management tool write in Powershell using the Veracode APIs.
+This version is completed in Portuguese, and you can use to create, block, delete and update users, in Windows, Linux or Mac terminal.

 ## Application vulnerability correlation